-PHIL 240: World Philosophy

-REL 244: Introduction to Buddhism

-HIST 221: History of East Asia to 1800

-HIST 222: History of East Asia from 1800 to the Present

-PSYCH 210: Cultural Psychology
+PHIL 240: World Philosophy REL 244: Introduction to Buddhism ARTH 131: Introduction to Asian Art ECON 213: East Asian Economic History and Development HIST 221: History of East Asia to 1800 HIST 222: History of East Asia from 1800 to the Present PSYCH 210: Cultural Psychology

-AS 150 is recommended for first and second year students, and cannot be taken by those who have already studied in Japan.
+\AS 150 is recommended for first and second year students, and cannot be taken by those who have already studied in Japan.

-Language Study:
+• Language Study:

-JPN 301 & JPN 302: Advanced Japanese, or their equivalent as determined by placement tests.
+JPN 301 & JPN 302: Advanced Japanese, or their equivalent as determined by placement tests.\

-Kindly note that JPN 101 & 102: Elementary Japanese and JPN 201 & 202: Intermediate Japanese are pre-requisites for JPN 301 and JPN 302, but do not count towards the major.
+\Kindly note that JPN 101 & 102: Elementary Japanese and JPN 201 & 202: Intermediate Japanese are pre-requisites for JPN 301 and JPN 302, but do not count towards the major.
 However, students who have previously studied Japanese may enter the 200-level as determined by the language placement exam.
 Japanese language proficiency at the 202 level is required and determined by the department.